Wild plants: Dandelion

 Dandelion oil extract:

-Dandelion is safe to consume for most people but if you are having any prescription medications, check with a healthcare professional before taking dandelion.
+Dandelion is safe for most people, but if you have any prescription medications, check with a healthcare professional before taking dandelion.

 Read also our quick guide about organic food.